JNYH/Google-Cloud-Skills-Boost-Challenge-Lab/README.md

 To score 100% you must successfully complete all tasks within the time period!

 Are you ready for the challenge?
+Let's do it!